Schmavery/facebook-chat-api/README.md

 Pages can't start conversations with users directly; this is to prevent pages from spamming users.

 3. What do I do when `login` doesn't work?
 First check that you can login to Facebook using the website or app.
 If login approvals are enabled, you might be logging in incorrectly.
-For how to handle 2-factor auth, read our docs on [`login`](DOCS.md#login).
+For how to handle login approvals, read our docs on [`login`](DOCS.md#login).

 You can find all of our documentation [here](DOCS.md).